RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.data.providers.database/-database-helper-impl/save-tier-list.md

 3. Search a tier list by ID.

    - If tier list exists - replace it with the new one.
-   - If tier list doesn't exist - insert the new tier list.
+   - If tier list doesn't exist - insert the new tier list at the start of the list.
 5. Save updated tier lists in the database and return the result of this transaction.

 #### Return